minhdao/into-stellar-koa/README.md

 9. ~~Check and handle duplicated emails case while saving into DB~~
 10. Send out activation link to email and activate user account
 11. Fetch user's stellar wallet data and display it
+12. Integrate babel and webpack
-12. To be added later ...
+13. To be added later ...

 ### Try it out: